 Browse the catalogue, download sample pages and purchase books on our Power Publications website.

 A core component of our work is focused on public engagement and education.
-Through our Power speaker program we connect students, scholars and the general public with the latest theories and debates concerning the visual arts, and their role in contemporary society.
+Through our Power Events program we connect students, scholars and the general public with the latest theories and debates concerning the visual arts, and their role in contemporary society.
 We also facilitate support for the Department of Art History in the form of event funding and subsidies for students to attend fieldwork courses.

 The Power Institute hosts and coordinates national and international conferences on critical and timely topics and also facilitates multi-year research projects which aid in the development of regional and international research networks and seed outcomes such as Power Publications.
 Ambitious Alignments and Site & Space in Southeast Asia are two such multi-year collaborative research projects, both supported by the Getty Research Institute’s Connecting Art Histories initiative.

 We strive to maintain a lively, historically informed, culturally relevant and global debate about art and what it means to society.
 Our events are open to the general public and are also available as podcasts and videos.